Examples

 and for \(\alpha=0.6\)

-Exciton transport
+Exciton Transport

 \[ \begin{align} H &= \sum_{i \in \textrm{system}}\frac{\Delta}{2}\sigma^i_z + \sum_ {i<j \in \textrm{system}} \frac{g_{ij}}{2}\left( \sigma^+_i \sigma^-_j + \sigma^-_j \sigma^+_i \right) \\ &+\sum _{i \in \textrm{system}} \sum _{sm \in \textrm{bath}} \frac{g _{ism}}{2} \sigma^z_i \left[a_s(\omega_m) + a^\dagger_s(\omega_m)\right] + \sum _{sm} \omega_m a^\dagger_s(\omega_m) a_s(\omega_m) \end{align} \] Energy is transferred across a network of 8 spins (or in more general models, 3 sets of 8 spins = 24 spins).
 This energy transfer occurs with partial energy dissipation in the bath.
-The environment is often taken to be Ohmic or sub-Ohmic, but in a more detailed simulation it can be allowed to have more structure.
-Here we choose the Ohmic form of a spectral function:
+The environment is often assumed to be Ohmic or sub-Ohmic, but in a more detailed simulation it can be allowed to have more structure.
+Here, we choose the Ohmic form of a spectral function:

 \[ \begin{align} J(\omega) &= \frac{2}{\pi}\frac{\lambda \gamma \omega}{\gamma^2 + \omega^2} \\ \lambda &= 35~\textrm{cm}^{-1} \\ \gamma &= 110~\textrm{cm}^{-1} \\ T &= 100~\textrm{cm}^{-1} (144~K) \nobreakspace . \end{align} \]